Professional Garden Design & Landscaping by the Local Experts

 No Mow May is a small idea with a huge environmental impact: put the mower away for the month and allow lawns to grow naturally.
 The campaign began here in the UK in 2019 and has since spread internationally.
 It encourages people to rethink their approach to lawn care—swapping short, tidy grass for wilder patches that provide essential habitat and food for pollinators like bees, butterflies, and moths.

 Pollinator decline is a well-documented issue.
 A study by the University of Sussex found that a typical garden lawn supports only a few plant species, while a single square metre of unmown meadow can support up to 150.
 This difference in plant diversity matters.
-Since the 1930s the UK has lost 97% of our wildflower-rich meadows, and it is no coincidence that between 1980 and 2013, we lost an average of 11 species of bee and hoverfly per square kilometre.
+Since the 1930s, the UK has lost 97% of its wildflower-rich meadows, and it is no coincidence that between 1980 and 2013, we lost an average of 11 species of bee and hoverfly per square kilometre.
 Letting lawns grow through May helps these species find food and shelter at a critical time of year.
 And it’s not just about bees – having more insects attracts more birds and other wildlife, thus helping to strengthen the entire local ecosystem.

 There are practical advantages too.
 Longer grass can help to reduce soil erosion, retain vital moisture, and improve the overall health of the soil.
 Not only that, it cuts down on the environmental costs associated with mowing: less fuel, fewer emissions, and less noise pollution.